Bamidele A. Ojo

-Bamidele Adesegun Ojo (born April 7, 1960) is a Nigerian and American political scientist, author and professor of political science and international studies at Fairleigh Dickinson University, Teaneck, New Jersey, USA.
+Bamidele Adesegun Ojo (born April 7, 1960) is a Nigerian and American political scientist, author and professor emeritus of political science and international studies at Fairleigh Dickinson University, Teaneck, New Jersey, USA.

 Education

 Ojo holds B.Sc, M.Sc., M.Phil, LLM, and Ph.D.degrees.
 He received his degrees; a B.Sc in Political Science, an M.Sc in International Relations and Diploma in French from the University of Ife, Nigeria (now Obafemi Awolowo University); An M.phil (DEA) in African Studies and a PhD in Political Science from the University of Bordeaux 1 in France; An LLM in international Law from the University of Nottingham, England and a DIHL in International Humanitarian law, among other degrees.